eezstreet/OpenD2/README.md

 ### Compiling

+#### Windows
-To compile this project, all you will need is CMake.
+To compile this project on Windows, all you will need is CMake and Visual Studio 2017 or later.
-*Currently the project only compiles and runs on Windows.
-More rewriting is needed to get this working on other platforms.*
-On Windows, Visual Studio 2017 or later is needed in order to compile.

 Run cmake-gui and set the Source directory to this folder.
 Set the "Where to build the files" to be ./Build.
 (This is so that the git repository doesn't pick this up as a source directory).
 Then, simply open the project file in whatever IDE you want.

+#### Linux
+Compilation on linux requires only the SDL runtime to be installed.

+After that, compile by using these commands:

+	cmake .
+	make

 ### Running
 *Generally speaking* you will want to run the game from a separate directory from the main game, in order to not screw up your original installation.